cmss13-devs/web/rules.md

 ## Racism and Bigotry

 - Usage of slurs IC/OOC on the server will result in a 7 day ban, automatically.
-  -The use of the word "retard" and its derivatives is not allowed.
+- The use of the word "retard" and its derivatives is not allowed.
 The only exception to this rule is the term "deltard" when used in an appropriate contextual setting.
 - Racism of any kind is strictly forbidden and will not be tolerated.
+- This extends to referring to Yautja/Predators as Jamaicans, etc.
 - Being homophobic, sexist or a general bigot is not ok, and action will be taken to rectify such behaviour.
 - BYOND ckey/usernames that are deemed racist, homophobic, sexist, etc... by staff are not permitted.
 You will be given a chance to create a new CKEY and you must request our staff to transfer any notes.